eliminmax/ARTIST/README.md

 # ARTIST
 The Algorithmic Real-time Image-based Selective Technology

-An attepmt to make a genetic algoritm to be used as part of a school art exibition.
+An algorithmic system written in Processing to create simple, abstract designs, and improve on them to create something fine-tuned to the user's tastes.

-Uses a Raspberry Pi 2 connected to five 24mm arcade buttons with built-in LEDs to interface with a Genetic-Algorithm informed process (i.e. a bunch of spaghetti code loosely inpired by genetic algorithims) to make a personalized piece of art for the user.
+ARTIST used a Raspberry Pi 2 connected to five 24mm arcade buttons with built-in LEDs to interface with the ARTIST algorithm to make a personalized piece of simple art for the user.